damilareoluwole/NextBasketBackendChallenge/README.md

 ## Set up

 NB: Host machine must have docker and docker-compose installed
+NB: Maintain same code structure, NotificationService and UserService are being referenced in the docker-compose.yml file

 - run "docker-compose up", this usually take a few minutes.
 - Using any testing tool e.g postman, create a user, api is - http://127.0.0.1:8081/api/users
 - Check daily logs on the NotificationService for the user that was just created.